 For example, we base our knowledge that the sun will rise tomorrow on inductive reasoning.
 The data used to validate this is historically validated “sunrises.”
-Inductive reasoning is often required because the answer you seek goes beyond the premises’ scope.
+Inductive reasoning is often required because the answer you seek goes beyond the scope of the data.
 The broken window presents an excellent example of how this reasoning is better than deductive reasoning.

 The Broken Window Using Inductive Reasoning

 The statements of the broken window argument leave us with several unanswered questions.
 How else could the window have been broken?
 Could the window have been damaged by the weather or a bird flying into the window?
 When was the window shattered?
 Did it happen in the last hour or last year?
 Can we be sure someone else was not involved?
 Could both Fred and Phillis be responsible?
 Are there any mitigating circumstances?
 You can see there are a lot of unanswered questions.
 It’s why it is prudent to use inductive logic to reach the most probable conclusion.

 If we can’t say for sure that either Fred or Phyllis broke the window, then the probability of either of them breaking the window goes down from 50/50.
 As the number of unknowns increases, our certainty about who or what broke the window decreases.

 If we don’t know exactly when the window was damaged, this increases the likelihood other people or things might be involved.
 To gain a greater certainty, we need more facts, more information.